 The work shows, in particular, the limits of analytical philosophy.

-The danger of philosophy lies precisely in the fact that, if the questions are answered thoroughly enough, it nullifies all other further research.
-This seems to have happened to Stace.
+The danger of philosophy lies here because it nullifies all further research if the questions are answered thoroughly enough.
+That seems to have happened to Stace.
 He manages to say that philosophy is of no more use than what he has written.
 He does a good job, but only to reveal the limits of his discipline.
-It is difficult to say whether he himself was aware of this.
+It is difficult to say whether he was aware of that.

-I agree with Stace that mystical experience is one if not the most central key to a true understanding of human consciousness.
-The fact that mysticism is still mysticism quite coincidentally describes the fact that man is still a mystery to himself?
-This can be insignificant parallelism and pure coincidence, but it can also be the seed of truth.
-Just as within religions, mysticism has the reputation of an anarchist, science has its own anarchists, whose views not everyone agrees to accept.
-The connection between mysticism and science is hardly ever mentioned, as the fields seem to be opposites of each other.
+I agree with Stace that mystical experience is the most central key to a proper understanding of human consciousness.
+The fact that mysticism is still mysticism coincidentally describes that man is still a mystery to himself?
+That can be insignificant parallelism and pure coincidence, but it can also be the seed of truth.
+Just as mysticism has the reputation of an anarchist within religions, science has its anarchists, whose views not everyone agrees to accept.
+The connection between mysticism and science is hardly ever mentioned, as the fields seem to be opposites.
 There is a competitive situation.
-If there is one, the subject of the study must be common, only the means are different.
+If there is one, the subject of the study must be shared, only the means are different.